THE COLLEGE OF WOOSTER – Wooster, OH

 The College of Wooster

 Highlighting Ford’s tenure, the Fighting Scots added NCAC titles in 2007, 2009, and 2010, marking their fourth, fifth, and sixth over a 10-year period, and with them, received berths into the NCAA Tournament.
-Her teams have reached double-digit win totals 11 times, including 12-5 in 2007, 12-4 in 2009, 12-4 in 2010, 12-5-1 in 2012, 13-5 in 2013, 13-4 in 2015, 11-6 in 2016, 11-5 in 2017, and 12-4 in 2018, and for her efforts, Ford was the 2009 IWLCA West Region Coach of the Year, the 2007 NCAC co-Coach of the Year, and the 2018 NCAC Coach of the Year.
+Her teams have reached double-digit win totals 16 times, including 11-3 in 2006, 12-5 in 2007, 10-6 in 2008, 12-4 in 2009, 12-4 in 2010, 12-5-1 in 2012, 13-5 in 2013, 13-4 in 2015, 11-6 in 2016, 11-5 in 2017, 12-4 in 2018, 16-2 in 2019, 13-5 in 2022, 11-5 in 2023, 11-4 in 2024, and 17-4 in 2025 and for her efforts, Ford was the 2009 IWLCA West Region Coach of the Year, and has earned conference coaching laurels four times.
+She was inducted to the Ohio Lacrosse Hall of Fame in 2021.

 Outside of Wooster, Ford gained international coaching experience during the summer of 2011, as she headed the Haudenosaunee (Iroquois) under-19 team at the Women’s Lacrosse World Championship in Hannover, Germany.